alejandrolagrande/monitor_page/README.md

-This is the page for deployments
+This is the page for deployments.
+This file should be updated to not be worthless